rjwalls/rjwalls.github.io/index.md

 I've had the opportunity to work on a number of interesting research projects during my career.
 Here is a summary of some of my efforts.

+#### Software Security

+The security of embedded systems lags well behind that of general-purpose machines.
+In large part, this difference is due to the lack of hardware primitives many security techniques depend upon, e.g., few embedded systems sport a memory management unit and thus most lack support for virtual memory.

 #### Web Security and Privacy